Rohitsavale/clean_code-/README.md

 easy to understand
 Its in readable format
 well organized
-commnets need to be mention so it more easist way to understand we can use Descriptive Function Names to better reflect its purpose
+comments need to be added so it more easist way to understand we can use Descriptive Function Names to better reflect its purpose